 Room furnishings include beds, mattresses, chairs, wastebaskets, study areas, cabinets, mirrors, closets, and storage compartments.
-All student rooms have cable TV and phone service, all at no additional cost to you.
+All student rooms have cable TV at no additional cost to you.
 Lobby areas have color televisions and vending machines.
 If money is lost in a vending machine, do not try to retrieve it.
 Report losses to employees in the building, and they will try to collect your money from the vendor.

 A computer lab is located in each residence halls are for residents and staff use only.
 Computers are to be used for educational purposes only.
 Web activity may be monitored.

-- Certain types of electrical appliances are permitted in the residence hall rooms provided they carry the Underwriters Laboratories approval on both the appliance and the cord; they do not cause disruption to the electrical circuits by overloading, shorting, or creating line disturbances; and they do not disturb other residents.
+Certain types of electrical appliances are permitted in the residence hall rooms provided they carry the Underwriters Laboratories approval on both the appliance and the cord; they do not cause disruption to the electrical circuits by overloading, shorting, or creating line disturbances; and they do not disturb other residents.

-- Payment on Account
+Payment on Account

-- A Howard College Residence Hall application along with $100.00 room deposit must be submitted to the Dean of Student Services Office or the Residence Hall Director before a room reservation is made.
+A Howard College Residence Hall application along with $100.00 room deposit must be submitted to the Dean of Student Services Office or the Residence Hall Director before a room reservation is made.
 It is not applied toward room and board payments.
 This deposit must be maintained in your account at all times, and damages/fines may not be charged against it unless you are leaving the residence hall.
 Each student resident must sign a Room and Board Housing Contract prior to moving into the residence halls.
 The contract will outline the cost of living in the residence halls.
 Charges are based on an academic contract approximately 9 months and do not cover official holidays shown on the college calendar.

-- Residence Hall Directors
+Residence Hall Directors

 Residence Hall Directors live in the residence halls and are available to assist students.
 The RHDs will enforce college policies, monitor the conditions of the residence halls, and carryout intermediate discipline when necessary.
 RHDs will let the residents know the hours they are "on duty" and will provide a telephone number where they can be reached after hours for emergency situations only.
 Students are encouraged to contact the supervisors for any concerns or needs.
 The supervisors will help or will refer the situation to appropriate personnel.